vaibhavhindia/Accenture---Data-Analytics-Visualisation-Virtual-Internship-/Task - 1/readme.md

 An IPO stands for Initial Public Offering - this happens when a private company becomes public by selling its shares on a stock exchange.
 Source: Investopedia.

+# Meet your Accenture team
+Great work reading and interpreting the brief from Social Buzz.
+You’re now ready for your internal meeting with Mae.

+So, let’s jump on the call and see who you’re going to be working with, then answer one quick question to move onto your next task!

+If you can't access the video, please use the resources below.

+# Here are some resources to help you
+Can’t access the video?
+See the summary slide of your team here.
+Notice how the team is structured in three key groups:

+1. Industry experts in the social media space to ensure we accurately understand Social Buzz’s sector.
+2. IPO experts who will deliver on the IPO requirement
+3. Data experts who will provide Big Data insights and content category analysis.
+This is where you sit!